eraybasar/pesdk-docs/_guides/android/v4/features/camera.md

 ---
 layout: guides/content
 title: &title Camera # title as shown in the menu and
+description: The PhotoEditor SDK offers a camera implementation for Android to complement your editor, featuring essential camera components as well as live filters.
 menuitem: *title
 order: 0
 platform: android